jmd-dk/concept/concept/docs/installation.rst

 * **Python 3** (depends on zlib)

   - **pip** (depends on OpenSSL, libffi), **setuptools** and **wheel**;
-    needed to install the packages below:
+    needed to install the Python packages below:

     - **Blessings** (depends on ncurses)
     - **Cython**